chef/chef-web-docs/chef_master/source/resource_hostname.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_hostname.rst>`__

-The **hostname** resource sets systems hostname, ensures that the hostname persists after a reboot, and then re-runs the Ohai plugin so the hostname will be available in subsequent cookbooks.
+The **hostname** resource sets the system's hostname, ensures that the hostname persists after a reboot, and then re-runs the Ohai plugin so the hostname will be available in subsequent cookbooks.

 New in Chef Client 14.0